Which city is cheaper, Amsterdam or Rotterdam?

 Both Amsterdam and Rotterdam are popular destinations to visit in the autumn with plenty of activities.
 Most visitors come to Rotterdam for the city's sights and attractions and the shopping scene during these months.
 Also, the autumn months attract visitors to Amsterdam because of the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Rotterdam is around the same temperature as Amsterdam in the autumn.
-The temperature in Rotterdam is usually 11°C (51°F) in October, and Amsterdam stays around 11°C (51°F).
+The daily temperature in Rotterdam averages around 11°C (51°F) in October, and Amsterdam fluctuates around 11°C (51°F).

 Rotterdam usually receives around the same amount of sunshine as Amsterdam during autumn.
 Rotterdam gets 105 hours of sunny skies, while Amsterdam receives 99 hours of full sun in the autumn.